 Direct incentives to encourage consumers to purchase EVs are the most visible types of policies.
-As noted in chapter 2, the additional capital costs associated with EVs are one of the single most important barrier to adoption.
-Rebates are essentially subsidies where a portion of the purchase price is covered by the government.
+As noted in chapter 2, the additional capital costs associated with EVs represent one of the single most important barriers to adoption.
+Rebates are essentially subsidies by which a portion of the purchase price is covered by the government.
 Tax reductions or credits similarly shift some of the cost to the public.
 Feebates are a combination of a reward (bonus) for buyers of vehicles that are, for example, cleaner than some benchmark, and a penalty (malus) on vehicles that are more polluting.
 If well designed, they can be revenue neutral.
 Countries have used varying bonus-malus schedules (figure 3.1).
 Scrappage programs have been popular during financial crises as a way to increase demand for new cars.
-By offering a seller of an ICEV a higher price than could be realized in
+By offering a seller of an ICEV a higher price than could be realized in the market, such programs reduce the cost of a new EV similar to a rebate or subsidy.
+Finally, a more coercive approach is to restrict the import of polluting cars outright in markets that have no domestic car industry.